henryrding/henrys-hovel/README.md

 ## Live Demo

-Try the application live at [https://henrys-hovel.azurewebsites.net/](https://henrys-hovel.azurewebsites.net/)
+Try the application live at [https://henrys-hovel.azurewebsites.net/](https://henrys-hovel.azurewebsites.net/) **Note: Please be aware that the website may take a few moments to load initially due to server startup and network latency.**

+Once the website is loaded, you can freely navigate and explore its features.
+If you encounter any issues or have feedback, feel free to reach out.

 To simulate a successful payment on the Stripe checkout page, please use one of the test cards from the list found here [https://stripe.com/docs/testing#cards/](https://stripe.com/docs/testing#cards/)